AbdullahUguz/auction-shop/README.md

 ## Description

-The Acuation Shop project is a platform where users can participate in live auctions online and products are presented for auction on this platform.
+The "Acuation Shop" project is a platform that enables users to participate in live online auctions, where various products are presented for auction.
+It provides a convenient and easy-to-use interface for users to bid on items and monitor the live bidding process.

 ## Installation